 Margaret Beaufort is a pivotal figure in English history and one who divides opinions.
 “Uncrowned Queen” is Nicola’s third book, following biographies of Lady Jane Grey and Lettice Knollys, Countess of Leicester.

 Like Father and Son?
 Warwick the Kingmaker and Edward IV – David Santiuste

-David makes the case for the often overlooked Edward IV.
-Often only thought of as Richard III’s older brother, Edward was the most successful war leader of the Wars of the Roses, and it is about time for a thorough re-assessment of his life and times and his sometimes difficult relationship with Richard Neville.
+David makes the case for the much overlooked Edward IV.
+Often only thought of as Richard III’s older brother, Edward was the most successful war leader of the Wars of the Roses, and it is about time for a thorough re-assessment of his life and times.

 August No talk